 From the objective standpoint of the law, negligence is measured using “the reasonable person standard.”
 Which is to say that the law looks at a person’s behaviors and actions and compares them to the behaviors and actions of a reasonable person.
 Negligence can be a complicated and ambiguous concept, and it can encompass a great many actions in which a person acted unreasonably or without due care.
 Jurors serving on civil cases in Florida are asked to abide by the legal definition of negligence provided in Jury Instruction 401.4 which states the following:

-As to the first element, (duty) the law requires a showing that the Defendant had a duty to refrain from actions and behaviors that might cause unreasonable harm or injuries to the Plaintiff.
-Second, that this duty was breached by the Defendant.
-Third, causation essentially means that the Defendant’s breach of this duty is what caused the injuries sustained by the Plaintiff.
-So even if the Defendant owed the Plaintiff a duty, and that duty was breached, but that breach did not cause the injuries, then there can be no case.
+Causation essentially means that the defendant’s breach of this duty is what caused the injuries sustained by the Plaintiff.
+So even if the defendant owed the plaintiff a duty, and that duty was breached, but that breach did not cause the injuries, then there can be no case.
 For instance, a driver may breach their duty of care when they cause an accident because they are speeding, failing to pay attention to traffic lights, driving while intoxicated, or failing to yield the right of way.
 Negligence can also be found when an employer carelessly hires someone that is not competent to perform a task that requires specialized training or experience.
 Or when an institution fails to perform routine maintenance, causing a slip, trip, or fall accident, or when an organization produces a defective product that harms someone.

 A negligent party can be ordered to pay a variety of different damages to a plaintiff.
 Such damages can include: